No1IrishStig/Devolution-Beta/README.md

 # Overview

 Devolution Beta is sleek and clean bot made for moderation in discord.
 The bot is both self hosted and server hosted, meaning you can host it and maintain it yourself, or rely on us to keep it up and running!

 [Installation](#installation) is easy, and you do **NOT** need to know anything about coding!
 Aside from installation and updating.

 # Installation

 **The following platforms are officially supported:**

-**Firstly install Python3.5 or newer**
+Firstly install [Python3.7](https://www.python.org/downloads/) or newer

 - [All OS Versions](https://pypi.org/project/discord.py/)